Freemasonry in Latin America: Chile

 Outside of the so-called "Lautarine" lodges, (Note: Some lodges with a political orientation claimed inspiration from the spirit of Lautaro, an Amerindian leader.) which were created in 1817 in Santiago and which historians often view as political and independence-focused secret societies rather than Masonic lodges, the first official Chilean lodge, Filantropía Chilena, was established in Santiago in 1827.
 The lodge was consecrated under the Grand Orient of Colombia, which comprised 14 members, and was led by its first Worshipful Master, Manuel Blanco Encalada.

-Uruguay

-Freemasonry first emerged in Uruguay after the 18th century, coinciding with the arrival of the inaugural wave of immigrants in the region, designated as the Banda Oriental, and its capital, Montevideo.
-This Masonic presence expanded in 1807 during the British invasions of the Río de la Plata, with the establishment of military lodges among Irish Dragoon regiments.
-The Grand Orient of Uruguay was officially established in 1856 with a charter from the Grand Orient of Brazil.

 Brazil

 Brazilian Freemasonry is, without question, the largest in South America, having been established by the late 18th century.
 The Grand Orient of Brazil (GOB) was established in 1822.

 Freemasonry was prohibited from 1806 to 1819 by the viceroy, but upon the proclamation of Prince Pedro I as emperor in 1822, the GOB was reinstated.
 José Bonifácio de Andrada e Silva, known as the "Patriarch of Independence", held the position of Grand Master briefly before relinquishing it to the emperor.
 However, due to concerns about political activity, Pedro I promptly reinstated the ban on lodges.
 Upon his abdication in favor of his son in 1831, the GOB was reconstituted and experienced a significant expansion, extending its reach into Uruguay and Paraguay.

 A schism in 1926 led to the establishment of autonomous Grand Lodges in each state of the federation.